What are you racing for?

 Rob Fuquay has come up with a bold, imaginative way to understand God’s signals through the fast-paced world of auto racing.
 Far-fetched?
 Not when you consider the apostle Paul himself wrote passionately about “the race of faith.”

-Our eCourse includes all essential content from Rob's book as well as accompanying video.
+Our eCourse includes all essential content from Rob's book, Take the Flag, as well as accompanying video.
 Each of the 7-video sessions include teaching and commentary by Rob and quick flag stories by auto racing professionals about their experiences with the flags:

 Each session also includes additional personal sharing by: